lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Inputs and Outputs.md

 =}
 ```

-The **triggers** field can be a comma-separated list of input ports, [output ports of contained reactors](/docs/handbook/composing-reactors#hierarchy), [timers](/docs/handbook/time-and-timers#timers), [actions](/docs/handbook/actions), or the special events $startup$ and $shutdown$.
+The **triggers** field can be a comma-separated list of input ports, [output ports of contained reactors](/docs/handbook/composing-reactors#hierarchy), [timers](/docs/handbook/time-and-timers#timers), [actions](/docs/handbook/actions), or the special events $startup$, $shutdown$, and $reset$.
 There must be at least one trigger for each reaction.
-A reaction with a $startup$ trigger is invoked when the program begins executing, and a reaction with a $shutdown$ trigger is invoked at the end of execution.
+For the special events, see the [Reactions and Methods](/docs/handbook/reactions-and-methods#startup-shutdown-and-reset-reactions) section.

 The **uses** field, which is optional, specifies input ports (or output ports of contained reactors) that do not trigger execution of the reaction but may be read by the reaction.